Vastra-Gotalandsregionen/avrop-mvk/README.md

-# Avrop läkemedelsnära produkter för patient
+# Avrop förskrivna förbrukningsprodukter för patient

 This is a web application developed by the Region of Västra Götaland, Sweden.
 The target users are patients who have any prescription of products available in the application.
 The application is a part of [1177 Vårdguiden E-tjänster](https://minavardkontakter.se).